Touma Kamijou | Accelerator | Railgun's Main Cast (Mikoto Misaka)

 - Villainous Breakdown: Once Stiyl and Touma explain that his plan to use Himegami to attract a vampire so he can force it to turn Index into a vampire to save her life is unneeded, he gets really mad and decides to kill them, claiming that they mocked him and his dreams.
-Touma makes him even more upset and scares him half to death by laughing at him when Izzard chops off his arm, realizing that his powers are dependent on his state of mind.
+Touma makes him even more upset and scares him half to death by pretending to be insane, laughing at him when Izzard chops off his arm, realizing that his powers are dependent on his state of mind.

 - We Have Reserves: His reply when Touma and Stiyl confront him about his army of Brainwashed and Crazy Misawa Cram School students whose bodies were breaking down due to them being espers forced to use magic.

 - You Have Outlived Your Usefulness: Pulls this on Himegami, killing her with a command.
 Fortunately, Touma's Imagine Breaker could reverse it.

 - Younger than They Look: He's 18 and looks like a guy in his 20's or 30's.